Dear Bulldog Community,

 We recognize and appreciate our community’s trust in us and do not take it for granted.
 There is a political climate that often does not look favorably upon public education and essentially treats all school organizations the same…we are different.
 We are a living example that publically funded education can and does work.
 We will continue to explore more efficient ways to provide a high quality and valued student experience within a limited amount of resources.

 To that end, we are committed to providing our students with the proper facilities, learning tools and experiences to empower them to make an impact on society.
-In order to accomplish this we will ask our voters to approve Bond Issue (Issue #4) to improve our high school facility on May 6.
-Our high school facility has been overcrowded for over a decade and approximately 1,000 students brave the rain, snow and ice each day as they take classes in modular classrooms.
+Our high school facility has been overcrowded for over a decade and approximately 1,000 students regularly brave the rain, snow and ice each day as they take classes in modular classrooms.
 Along with obvious safety and security risks, this presents instructional equity issues.
-We want to bring all of our high school students under one instructional room and need Issue #4 to be favorable to make that happen.
-For more information on Issue #4, please visit http://www.prideinolmstedschools.com/.
+We want to bring all of our high school students under one instructional room and will be continuing discussions on how to make this happen following the narrow defeat in May of a bond issue designed to meet these needs.

 You and your children are in one of the best school districts in the State of Ohio and, with your on-going assistance, we will make it even better.